What Are My Options If My Leased Car Was in a Windsor Car Accident?

 This is why it is important to review your leasing agreement so that you are complying with the minimum insurance requirements.
 Drivers often increase their policy limits for added protection.

-Handling an Accident in a Leased Car
+Handling a Windsor Accident in a Leased Car

 If your leased car is involved in an accident, it is important to contact the police and report the accident, even if you think it is relatively minor.
 A police report could help establish facts and fault in these situations.
 It is in your best interest to seek medical care to treat any injuries sustained.